 “My god,” Roderick said in stunned horror.
 “What happened here?”

-“A plague of some sort,” said Taggert, deeply serious as they surveyed the scene.
+“A plague of some sort,” said Taggert, as they surveyed the scene.

 Roderick nodded.
 Perhaps some sort of plague had swept through this ballroom, killing everyone in a matter of minutes.
 The bodies certainly had the look of those afflicted with a vile illness.
 They were blemished and had pustulant sores and garishly discolored skin.
-But for a plague to act that quickly, to kill everyone here in a matter of minutes, it seemed very unlikely.
+But for a plague to act that quickly, to kill everyone here in a matter of minutes…it seemed very unlikely.

 Roderick’s mind worked quickly.
 He wondered if the Resurrectionists were somehow involved.
 Could whatever infection had spread through the ballroom have been cooked up in a laboratory?
 If so, the Resurrectionists must surely be to blame.
-After all, he knew they’d been at the ball.
+After all, he known they would be at the ball.
 It was the first time they’d surfaced since they’d gone into hiding, and if this plague was born of science, it was a remarkable—if abhorrent—scientific achievement.
 Few scientists would have been capable of the achievement, and fewer still both capable and willing to overlook the moral quandaries of this sort of scientific pursuit.
 A plague that killed its victims in a matter of minutes…

 “Have you questioned the survivors?” asked Roderick.